 Proposals are expected to provide tangible results (new or improved products or service elements) for the Copernicus service within the period 2021-2027.
 The proposed research and development shall be modular and scalable.
-The project shall provide a proof-of-concept or a prototype (e.g. system element targeting TRL7 at least) demonstrating the feasibility of the integration in the existing core service.
+The project shall provide a proof-of-concept (e.g. system element targeting TRL 5-6) at least demonstrating the feasibility of the integration in the existing core service.
 The activities of the project should also contribute to the objectives set by the Group on Earth Observation and outcomes and relevant results of the project should be promoted also at international level through the Global Earth Observation System of Systems (GEOSS).
-In addition, the project could contribute to the objectives set by the Marine Digital twin under development following the H2020 Green Deal call.
+In addition, the project could contribute to the objectives set by the DestinE initiative and by the Marine Digital twin under development following the H2020 Green Deal call.